hellopradeep69/topen/README.md

 - Like [ Harpoon ](https://github.com/ThePrimeagen/harpoon/tree/harpoon2) , with tarpoon you can tag/edit a session and
   swap between them
-- Nvim is used to edit in edit option
+- Nvim is used as an editor to edit in edit option

 - Example Usage